 GRE/GMAT testing is required for all HCA graduate programs except the MSHCA Accelerated Program.
 This requirement can only be waived for applicants who have previously earned a doctoral degree; there are no other exceptions.
 We recommend that you take a comprehensive preparation course that simulates this computer-based test.
 GRE/GMAT scores are valid for 2 years.
 You may take the GRE/GMAT as frequently as you wish and we will evaluate your highest set of scores.
 For more information about the test, you can contact GRE or GMAT directly.

 TOEFL testing is required for international applicants.
-The minimum university requirement for the TOEFL score is 500.
+The minimum university requirement for the TOEFL paperbased score is 550 and the TOEFL internet based score is 81.
 The TOEFL requirement can only be waived for applicants with a bachelor's or higher degree from an accredited US university.
 For more information on fees, preparation and locations, visit the TOEFL web site.